Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

   - code: GetCollectionOnlyHasValueAndNextLink
     from: Microsoft.Security\preview\2023-08-01-preview\pricings.json
     reason: The collections is limited to 13 items maximum.
 No need for paging.
 Also old versions did not have these fields as well.
-  - code: TopLevelResourcesListBySubscription
-    from: Microsoft.Security\preview\2023-08-01-preview\pricings.json
-    reason: It does have a LIST API, but it is wrapped with PricingList object.
 ```
 ### Basic Information